alpacasweater/heifer_havoc/readme.md

 - [ ] Split screen for 2-4 people to play on the same machine
 - [ ] Support for gamepads
 - [ ] Spash screen and UI
-- [ ] Database to record high scores
+- [ ] Database to record high scores - half done
 - [ ] Support mobile somehow.
 Not sure what control inputs to use...

 // Notes: